 3) Below is the link to your program's curriculum map (if submitted in 2009).
 If it has changed or if we do not have your program's curriculum map, please upload it as a PDF.

 - File (03/16/2020)

-The SLOs that were Assessed, Targeted, or Studied were to build and exchange knowledge in areas relevant to the broad field of Communication and our specific foci in organizational and intercultural communication, global communication, information and communication technologies, social media, and communication policy and planning.
+The SLOs that were targeted were to build and exchange knowledge in areas relevant to the broad field of Communication and our specific foci in organizational and intercultural communication, global communication, information and communication technologies, social media, and communication policy and planning.
 This knowledge is defined in our program as including both sociocultural and sociotechnical perspectives.

 We always attempt to assess the degree to which all the SLOs described are being met in a valid and efficient manner consistent within the existing Program structure within the context for maximizing information relevant to necessary or desirable program modification.
 This is most typically done--and was again this year--through the examination of student MA theses and practica in terms of SLOs and subsequent discussion by the graduate faculty of their perceptions of the degree to which the SLOs are being met.
 Additionally, every few years we have a more general program review and discussion and--if found necessary or desirable--program modifications are made to better support the SLOs.
-Such a general discussion was held by the faculty during a two-day retreat in spring, 2008 and the modifications agreed upon during that retreat have been approved by the College of Social Science and the Graduate Division (in spring 2009) and will be implemented for fall, 2010.
-For that reason, no additional review was held during this interim time period of June 2008 to September 2009.
+Such a general discussion was held by the faculty during a two-day retreat in spring, 2008 and the modifications agreed upon during that retreat were approved by the College of Social Science and the Graduate Division (in spring 2009) and were implemented for fall, 2010.
+For that reason, no additional review was held during the last year.